 Proxy Purpose and Type

 You can run a Whois scrape on either of these applications with your regular IP address.
-You don’t need proxies to do this in small doses, just like you don’t need a proxy to search a single site’s Whois data on ICAAN.
+You don’t need proxies to do this in small doses, just like you don’t need the proxy to search a single site’s Whois data on ICAAN.

 However, there are limits.
 If you use your single IP address your searches can be tracked back to you.
 You most likely don’t want that.
-You can also piss oﬀ your ISP quickly, because it’s clear what kind of data you’re bringing in through their services.
+You can also piss oﬀ your ISP quickly because it’s clear what kind of data you’re bringing in through their services.

 Proxies come in handy here (as they always do), to increase capacity and anonymity.
 Buying batches of proxies and plugging them into ScrapeBox will take the Whois Data scrape from 5 results in 20 seconds to 10,000 results in under a minute.
 It’s really not comparable; if you’re going for high volume Whois data scraping, you will need proxies.